zoeurl/zoedowney.github.io/_posts/2023-08-07-bones-and-all.md

 year: 2022
 image: /assets/images/bones-and-all.webp
 image-credit: <a href="https://www.elle.com/culture/movies-tv/a42045495/bones-and-all-review/">Yannis Drakoulidis / Metro Goldwyn Mayer Pictures</a>
-image-alt-text: "A young man and women sitting down outside under a bright, blue sky"
+image-alt-text: "From left to right: Lee and Maren sitting down in a vast field under a bright, blue sky"
 ---

 Harsh scares aren’t easily meshed with a love story’s softer tensions.
 At the movies with _Bones and All_, there was terror.
 But with the credits rolled tears.